 ‘I got out of the taxi, left my tin hat and gas mask in the Church Porch, walked down the aisle completely alone and was married.’

-On 20 May, she received a hasty telegram and headed off to Liverpool.
-On arrival she was bundled into a taxi and the couple quickly married.
+After receiving a hasty telegram, Margaret headed off to Rob's hometown of Liverpool on 20 May.
+On arrival, she was bundled into a taxi and they were quickly wed.

-Many Second World War weddings were rushed, last-minute services conducted during brief periods of leave with minimal preparation or decoration.
+Their experience was not untypical of Second World War weddings.
+Many were rushed, last-minute affairs conducted during brief periods of leave, with minimal preparation or decoration.

-Margaret remained in the ATS until it was disbanded in 1949.
-Rob returned soon after.
-Their separation evidently did not affect their marriage, as they remained together for 27 years.
+Margaret remained in the ATS until the unit was disbanded in 1949.
+Rob returned home soon after.
+The prolonged separation evidently had little negative impact on their marriage, as they remained together for 27 years.